tawnkramer/CarND-MPC-Project/README.md

 ![gif](mpc_results.gif)

 Yellow line is a 3rd order polynomial fit through the waypoint lines.
-The green line plots the N simulated time steps indicicating the results of the solver.
+The green line plots the N simulated time steps indicating the results of the solver.

 ----